ianjure/titanic-survivor-prediction/README.md

 ## Data Overview
 **Dataset:** [Titanic - Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic/data)

-We will be using the Titanic dataset from **Kaggle**, which is semi-clean data that contains the passenger's name, sex, age, class, and many more attributes.
+We will be using the **Titanic** dataset from **Kaggle**, which is semi-clean data that contains passenger information like name, age, gender, socio-economic class, etc.

 ## Project Method
 1. **Clean the Data:** Handle missing values, create new features, and process categorical variables.